 What is the best paint color for a bedroom?

-The best paint colors for bedrooms are those that are calming, relaxing and help promote sleep.
+The best bedroom paint colors are those that have a calming effect, make you feel relaxed, and help promote sleep.

 How do I pick a paint color for my bedroom?

 Determine the overall feeling you want in your bedroom.
 Most people want their bedroom to be a retreat from the world; somewhere to relax and of course, somewhere to get a good night’s sleep.

 Picking a paint color for your bedroom is no different than picking the right paint color for the rest of your home.

 Take cues from the rest of the colors in your home, as well as the fixtures and furnishing you already have.

 If you have dark furniture, you may want to brighten the space with a lighter paint color.
 If you already have light-colored furniture, you can choose to keep things bright or add a more saturated color to your walls.

 The light that comes into your room also plays an important role in which paint color you ultimately decide on.
 The perfect gray in your friend’s bedroom may look baby blue in your room, because of the cold northern light it receives.

 Conversely, the “perfect white” for your kitchen might suddenly appear too creamy in your south-facing bedroom.

 What are good wall colors for a bedroom?